Mastering Orgasm Control: Last Longer and Boost Satisfaction

 Defining Premature Ejaculation

-So, what constitutes PE?
-The answer is not straightforward.
-The Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5) defines PE as ejaculating within 1 minute of starting penetrative sex, while the International Society for Sexual Medicine (ISSM) suggests that if the time before ejaculation decreases from a longer period to less than 3 minutes, it may be a sign of acquired PE.
-But what about those who don’t fit these definitions?
+The concept of premature ejaculation (PE) is often misunderstood.
+The Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5) defines PE as ejaculating within 1 minute of starting penetrative sex, while the International Society for Sexual Medicine (ISSM) suggests that a decrease in time before ejaculation to less than 3 minutes may be a sign of acquired PE.
+However, these definitions don’t account for individuals who don’t fit these criteria.
 Should they be concerned about their sexual performance?

 The Average Duration of Sex

-Research suggests that the average duration of sex before ejaculation is around 5-7 minutes, with a huge range on either side.
-But here’s the thing: the real benchmark is not about how long you last, but about whether you and your partner are satisfied with your sexual experience.
-If you’re happy, who’s to say it’s a medical issue?
+Research indicates that the average duration of sex before ejaculation is around 5-7 minutes, with a significant range on either side.
+However, the real benchmark is not about how long you last, but about whether you and your partner are satisfied with your sexual experience.
+If you’re happy, it’s not necessarily a medical issue.

 Lasting Longer: Is it Necessary?

-There are many techniques to help you last longer, from tantric sex to kegel exercises.
+There are various techniques to help you last longer, ranging from tantric sex to kegel exercises.
 While some may not have scientific backing, they can still be effective.
 The key is to communicate with your partner and find what works for both of you.

 Techniques to Delay Orgasm

-If you want to delay orgasm, here are some techniques to try:
+If you want to delay orgasm, consider trying the following techniques:

-If you’re concerned about your sexual performance, remember that it’s not about how long you last, but about whether you and your partner are happy with your sexual experience.
-Communication is key, and there are many techniques to help you overcome PE.
-So, focus on what feels good, and don’t worry about what others think.
+Remember, communication is key, and there are many techniques to help you overcome PE.
+Focus on what feels good, and don’t worry about what others think.

 Author